 Brianna was born and raised in the beautiful city of Memphis, Tennessee.
 She grew up in a family that loved the University of Mississippi; like so many of her family members, she graduated from the University of Mississippi in 2017, with a bachelor’s degree in elementary education.
 Following her graduation, she interned with Cru, an international Christian ministry, for a year at the University of Mississippi where she taught Bible studies and discipled many young women.
-In 2018, she married her husband Skyler and they moved to Orlando, Florida, so that he could attend Reformed Theological Seminary.
+In 2018, she married her husband Skyler, and they moved to Orlando, Florida, so that he could attend Reformed Theological Seminary.
 Upon moving to Orlando, Brianna continued to serve with Cru at the University of Central Florida, ministering to sorority and fraternity students, and taught fourth grade at a homeschool co-op.
 In 2019, Brianna joined the fourth grade team at Geneva.

 Brianna and her husband live in Oviedo and are members at Orlando Grace Church.
 They are involved with numerous ministries there and regularly teach children’s church.
 Brianna continues to volunteer with the Greek ministry at UCF, as she hopes to see more and more students enter into relationships with Christ and their fellow believers.
 Outside of school, Brianna loves to spend time with her family and their pug, read, do yoga, and go to the beach or lake.
 She also hopes to better her German speaking in hopes of one day visiting her mother’s home country of Austria.

 Lou Ford came to Geneva in 2017 and teaches Physical Science (8th grade), Algebra I (8th and 9th grade), and Scientific Revolution (11th grade).
-He earned the Rensselaer Medal for Science and Mathematics when he was in high school and his enjoyment of science and math led him to earn a BS in Engineering from the University of Central Florida.
+He earned the Rensselaer Medal for Science and Mathematics when he was in high school, and his enjoyment of science and math led him to earn a BS in Engineering from the University of Central Florida.
 He later completed an MA in Religion and more graduate work in manufacturing engineering, computer science, systematic theology, and ethics.

-Lou began his engineering career providing concept formulation documentation for training systems, and continued with bounding analyses on the Strategic Defense Initiative (SDI, aka “Star Wars”) with a report published by the USAF in 1987.
+Lou began his engineering career providing concept formulation documentation for training systems and continued with bounding analyses on the Strategic Defense Initiative (SDI, aka “Star Wars”) with a report published by the USAF in 1987.
 Since then he has published numerous additional reports on a variety of training-related topics.
-He also implemented a robotic system for refurbishing the Space Shuttle’s solid rocket boosters in 1990.
-In 1994 he received a Certificate of Appreciation Award from the army for his work on the Crisis Action Model, and in 2002 received a STRICOM STAR Team Award for work on the IEWTPT program.
+He also implemented a robotic system for refurbishing the space shuttle’s solid rocket boosters in 1990.
+In 1994 he received a Certificate of Appreciation Award from the Army for his work on the Crisis Action Model, and in 2002 received a STRICOM STAR Team Award for work on the IEWTPT program.
 For several years he wrote telemetry development and processing software for theater missile defense targets and has engineered several multi-million dollar projects for large companies.
 His recent engineering involved fielding mobile ad-hoc networks for video, audio, and data capture for after-action review purposes to train soldiers in counter-IED techniques.

-Lou’s has many eclectic interests include Christian history, apologetics, literature, philosophy, music, and acoustics.
+Lou has many eclectic interests that include Christian history, apologetics, literature, philosophy, music, and acoustics.
 The integrated learning at TGS fits with his thinking.
 He lives in Oviedo with his wife Joy, two sons Josh (TGS Class of 2018) and Jonathan (TGS Class of 2024), and a dog and a cat.

 Scott R Forrester is a Detroit native who knows surprisingly little about cars, but far more about hockey than is strictly necessary in life.
-Scott joined The Geneva School in 2015 with fifteen years teaching experience, primarily in a Christian classical school.
+Scott joined The Geneva School in 2015 with fifteen years of teaching experience, primarily in a Christian classical school.
 He brings with him a love of great literature, a fascination with God’s hand at work in history, and a desire to pursue true humanity in imitation of Christ.
 He currently teaches English in the rhetoric school.
 He enjoys the challenge of growing in wisdom and grace alongside his students.

 Scott is a firm believer that you can’t judge a book by its cover, but you can get a pretty good measure of a man by looking at his library.
 This is especially important because he claims to have “learned to read” only after attending Hillsdale College where he majored in political economy (a traditional classical degree covering the disciplines of history, political science, and economics) and minored in English and Christian studies.
 It was in college that Scott discovered a love of reading and learning he could never have imagined growing up.